What is a Hazard Analysis?

 The first step is for EHS teams to properly identify hazards in the workplace.
 In general, hazards in the workplace can be broadly categorized into different categories:

-1. Biological hazards
+- Biological hazards

-2. Chemical hazards
+- Chemical hazards

-3. Physical hazards
+- Physical hazards

-The first step is for EHS teams to prepare a list of all the hazards that exist in the work environment.
-This may require EHS teams to conduct interviews and leverage employee experience and knowledge, as well as reviewing any document issues with production.
+This may require EHS teams to conduct interviews and leverage employee experience and knowledge, as well as review any document issues with production.

-They will also have to rely on their knowledge and understanding of work processes to create a detailed list of all hazards.
 This is an incredibly important step, and teams are required to be as methodical as possible so that they don’t overlook any step.

 2. Evaluating the Risks

 The next step is to evaluate the risks of these hazards.
-A risk is essentially the likelihood of that hazard occurring, and the severity of damage it may cause.
+A risk is essentially the likelihood of that hazard occurring and the severity of damage it may cause.

-When evaluating the risks posed by hazards, EHS teams will want to look at existing procedures and controls, and test their effectiveness.
+When evaluating the risks posed by hazards, EHS teams will want to look at existing procedures and controls and test their effectiveness.
 Furthermore, they may also rely on their experience and knowledge to better understand the risks.

 The report must also include the likelihood of these hazards, ranging from extremely improbable to highly likely.
 This helps companies in establishing the priority of which hazard to deal with first.